-• The record identifier (data element RECID)

-• The default CCSR category for the principal diagnosis (data element DEFAULT_DXCCSR_DX1)
+- The record identifier (data element RECID) - The default CCSR category for the principal (or first-listed) diagnosis (data element DEFAULT_DXCCSR_DX1).

-This file easily can be merged with the original input file by RECID and then be used to count hospital encounters by principal diagnosis CCSR without double counting.
+This file easily can be merged with the original input file by RECID and then be used to count hospital encounters by principal (or first-listed) diagnosis CCSR without double counting.